Kim Jong Un’s bizarre North Korea propaganda photos

-From a lubricant factory, a baby home and orphanage, to a tire production factory, Kim Jong Un has conducted many sporadic visits to odd and quirky North Korean sites throughout the years.
+From a lubricant factory to an orphanage, potato factory or tire production center, Kim Jong Un has conducted many sporadic visits to odd and quirky North Korean sites throughout the years.

 Kim is often photographed with a massive grin and interacting with factory workers.
 Several officials also typically stand in the background taking notes — about something — during the visit, though the only details released about the trips come through KCNA.
 The visits are often described as “field guidance” from Kim and usually includes praise for the workers.

-At times, he’s joined by his rarely-seen wife, Ri Sol Ju, and his sister, Kim Yo Jong, peering at glass cases of beauty products or standing behind the despot with a smile on their faces.
+At times, he’s joined by his rarely-seen wife, Ri Sol Ju, and his sister, Kim Yo Jong, with the women seen peering at glass cases of beauty products or standing behind the despot with a smile on their faces.

 Here are some bizarre photos of Kim during his visits.